 Researcher Nick Leseberg sets up an automatic acoustic recorder.
 If the parrots are using this area they can be identified by their calls.
 Photo Andrew Dawson

 What research activities are being undertaken?

 The primary activities that will be undertaken as part of this research project are:

 Juvenile Night Parrot.
 Photo Nick Leseberg

 This research is being led by researchers from the University of Queensland, with significant support from Bush Heritage Australia, the Australian Academy of Science (Max Day Award) and Birds Queensland.

 Where is the research happening?

 Research has been occurring in western Queensland, but with the recent confirmation of another population of Night Parrots in Western Australia, and probably also the Northern Territory, this is likely to change!

 When is the research happening?

-Initial research commenced in 2013, with this project starting in mid-2016 and continuing for the next three years.
+Initial research commenced in 2013, with this project starting in mid-2016 and continuing until 2021.